ha0ye/github-practices-BME6938/README.md

 and collaborative workflows.

-NO previous experience with git is required, but familiarity with using Git and GitHub will help learners focus on the conceptual aspects of this lesson.
+NO previous experience with git is required, but familiarity with using Git and GitHub will be very helpful!

 ## Prerequisites